 |Can Delete||Determines which Entries the user is able to Delete.
 The choices are All Entries, Own Entries (Entries created by the logged in user), or None.|

-To remove permission to view the Entity page to members of a role, the View, Edit and Delete permissions must be set to None, and the Add permission disabled.
+To remove permission to view the Entity page to members of a role, the View, Edit, and Delete permissions must be set to None, and the Add permission disabled.
 It is not sufficient to simply set the view permission to None.

 What does it mean to 'Own' an entry?

-Currently, the user that created an entry is the owner of an entry.
+Currently, the user that created an entry is the owner of that entry.
 This means when you select Own Entries from the permission dropdowns, you are giving permission to the user that created the entry.
 However, in the future Plant an App plans to add functionality that will allow admins to transfer ownership of an entry.